 If it doesn’t smell like rotten eggs, you are likely experiencing a different issue.

-It’s also possible that a tiny creature navigated into your duct system and died.
-You can turn off your air conditioner and either give our team or pest control a call to come and get the animal.
+It’s also possible that a little critter navigated into your duct system and died.
+You can turn off your air conditioner and either give our team or pest control a call to come and remove the animal.

-What can I do?
+What should you do?